ikkez/f3-validation-engine/README.md

 *	`empty`
 	Check if a field value is `empty`.
 *	`notempty`
+	Ensure that a field value is not `empty`, no empty string, no string `"0"`.
+*	`notnull`
-	Ensure that a field value is not `empty`.
+	Ensure that a field value is not `NULL`.
+It's a less-strict "required" check.
 *	`email_host`
 	Checks the MX domain record from a given email address.
 Fails if the host system does not accept emails.
 This validator does only work on valid emails, but does not validate the email address itself (combine this with `valid_email`).
 *	`unique` *- Cortex only -*